BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 # 2.1: Setting Up a Bitcoin-Core VPS by Hand

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
+> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This document explains how to set up a VPS (Virtual Private Server) by hand to run a Bitcoin node on a cloud computer.
 You'll need to set up your computer yourself, but then this document will provide you with important commands to secure your VPS and to get it running Bitcoin.
 The setup should all be done in my session, so you don't lose the variables `export`ed at the start.

-> **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
+> :warning: **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 It is  very nice to be able experiment with real bitcoin transactions on a live node without tying up a self-hosted server on a local network.
 I’ve also found it useful to be able to use an iPhone or iPad to communicate via SSH to my VPS to do some simple bitcoin tasks.
 But a higher level of safety is required for significant funds.

 If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [§2.2: Setting up a Bitcoin-Core VPS with StackScript](02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).